SOMA Neurodiversity Community Network

 Neurodiversity Affirming

-Validating of both neurotypical AND neurodivergent experiences; particularly, engaging with neurodivergent experiences as valid rather than something to be "fixed" or "overcome."
+Validating and supporting of both neurotypical AND neurodivergent experiences; particularly, engaging with neurodivergent experiences as valid rather than something to be "fixed" or "overcome."